Huntington Beach Central Library

-Our new Story Time and Reading Volunteer program : S.T.A.R. is a program for anyone interested in working with and reading to children.
+S.T.A.R. is a program for anyone interested in working with and reading to children.
 S.T.A.R.
 Volunteers are trained in early literacy principles and story time structure, so they can conduct small group story times during the day at the Library.
 Our S.T.A.R. volunteers supplement our regular story times, giving children another opportunity to engage in reading.
-Must be at least 21 years old.

-Interested volunteers may fill out an Adult volunteer application or contact the Children's staff at (714) 375-5107.
+Interested volunteers may fill out an application and contact the Children's staff at (714) 375-5107.